matplotlib/matplotlib/doc/devel/documenting_mpl.rst

    # save time.
    make html-noplot

+   # Build the html documentation, but skip specific subdirectories.
+If a gallery
+   # directory is skipped, the gallery images are not generated.
+The first
+   # time this is run, it creates ``.mpl_skip_subdirs.yaml`` which can be edited
+   # to add or remove subdirectories
+   make html-skip-subdirs

    # Delete built files.
 May help if you get errors about missing paths or
    # broken links.
    make clean